dreamcatcher-tech/network/Inbox/2025-06-02 1639 a spritz clone reader frame.md

 would be super useful in quest3 bx can make a large sized thing, and take advantage of the quests high refresh rate.

 have jog dials and scrubbing / timeline tools

+make the bot set the speed of the words based on the content.

+quick buttons to repeat a previous concept.

+quick rapidfire summary of chapters.

+takes advantage that you can process words faster than you can think, so you can ram it all in, then call out to have it back up.